ledukilian/LeduKilian_P7_07072022/README.md

 If needed, you can install *symfony/web-server-bundle* and start the server with `php bin/console server:start`

+## 📖️ Documentation
+You can access documentation with the following URI : `/api/doc`

 ## ⚙️ Database

 **1.** Create database with `php bin/console doctrine:database:create`